Wataridori is NP-Complete: Reduction from Numberlink to Wataridori

 \subsection{Constructing a Block Representing Each Cell}

-Given an $m \times n$ Numberlink puzzle $G$, we will transform it into a $(4k+5)m \times (4k+5)n$ Wataridori puzzle $H$, where $k$ will later be defined.
-We do so by constructing a $(4k+5) \times (4k+5)$ block representing each cell in $G$.
-A cell with a number is represented by a \textit{number block}, and an empty cell is represented by an \textit{empty block}.
-Examples of a number block and an empty block for the case $k=2$ are shown in Figures \ref{figA} and \ref{figB}, respectively.
+Given an $m \times n$ Numberlink puzzle $G$, we transform it into a $(4k+5)m \times (4k+5)n$ Wataridori puzzle $H$, where $k$ will be defined later.
+For each cell of $G$, we construct a $(4k+5) \times (4k+5)$ block in $H$.
+A cell containing a number is represented by a \textit{number block}, while an empty cell is represented by an \textit{empty block}.
+Examples of a number block and an empty block for the case $k=2$ are shown in Figures~\ref{figA} and \ref{figB}.

-All blocks are appended in the same order as the cells in $G$, resulting in a $(4k+5)m \times (4k+5)n$ Wataridori puzzle $H$.
+The blocks are placed in $H$ in the same arrangement as the corresponding cells in $G$, resulting in a $(4k+5)m \times (4k+5)n$ Wataridori puzzle.